 She holds a bachelor’s degree in print journalism and a master’s degree in communication.

-She’s reported on religion for about a decade and has written for newspapers across New Mexico, Texas and Connecticut.
+She’s reported on religion for more than a decade and has written for newspapers across New Mexico, Texas and Connecticut.

 Over the years Simmons has won several journalism awards including the 2009 American Academy of Religion’s first place award for best in-depth reporting on religion, and the 2011 Religion Newswriters Association’s Schachern Award for Online Religion Section of the Year.

 You can reach Simmons at email@example.com.

 - Emily Geddes (Ask a Mormon) will be serving as our Chief Operating Officer.
 Emily has her MBA and her services have been donated to SpokaneFAVS by ME2 Solutions.
 Reach her at firstname.lastname@example.org.

 Emily H. Geddes was born to two physicists and grew up as a Navy brat.
 Born-and-raised as a member of The Church of Jesus Christ of Latter-day Saints, she holds a bachelor’s degree in theatre from Brigham Young University, and earned an MBA from Eastern Washington University.
 She has, at various times, jumped out of an airplane at 10,000 feet, worked in health care administration, lived in and traveled around Europe, and interned at an electron beam accelerator facility.

 Geddes lives near Spokane with her husband Gene, their three sons, 10 chickens, a cat, a dog and her two library cards.
 She blogs about books, religion, feminism and family at www.buildenoughbookshelves.com.